mobileweb2025/urlshort/doc.md

    python3 manage.py runserver
    ```

-This sequence wires the backend (Django views + forms + ORM), frontend (templates + Bulma), and database (MySQL) into a simple yet complete short URL service.
+This sequence wires the backend (Django views + forms + ORM), frontend (templates + custom CSS), and database (MySQL) into a complete short URL service.
 Use this doc as a reference whenever you need to explain or extend the system.

+## 5. Progressive Web App (PWA) & Push Notifications

+1. **Manifest & Icons**
+   - `static/manifest.json` registers the app name, start URL, colors, and icons (192px & 512px) generated in `static/icons/`.
+   - `<link rel="manifest">`, `<link rel="apple-touch-icon">`, and `<meta name="theme-color">` are set in `templates/base.html`.

+2. **Service Worker (`static/sw.js`)**
+   - Pre-caches `/`, `/offline/`, manifest, and icons.
+   - Provides cache-first strategy for static assets, network-first for pages, and serves `templates/offline.html` when requests fail offline.
+   - Handles `push` events to show notifications and `notificationclick` to open the relevant URL.

+3. **Install Prompt & Offline Page**
+   - Base template registers the service worker and listens for `beforeinstallprompt` to show the “Install app” button.
+   - `templates/offline.html` offers a friendly offline message with a retry button.

+4. **Push Subscription Pipeline**
+   - `links.models.PushSubscription` stores each browser’s endpoint/auth keys.
+   - `POST /api/subscriptions/` (`links.views.save_subscription`) records subscriptions (CSRF-protected when accessed via the main page).
+   - Frontend JS converts the VAPID public key to a `Uint8Array`, requests notification permission, subscribes via `PushManager`, and posts the subscription to the backend.
+   - VAPID keys live in `shorturl/settings.py` (`VAPID_PUBLIC_KEY`, `VAPID_PRIVATE_KEY`, `VAPID_CLAIMS`). **Regenerate** them for production.

+5. **Sending Test Notifications**
+   - Use `links.utils.send_push_to_all({"title": "...", "body": "...", "url": "/path"})` from Django shell to broadcast a notification to every stored subscription.
+   - For development, push notifications work on `http://localhost:8000`; to test on mobile you must expose the app over HTTPS (e.g., via ngrok).

+6. **Testing Checklist**
+   - Install PWA on Chrome/Edge desktop or Android via the “Install app” button, or using Safari’s “Add to Home Screen.”
+   - Simulate offline in DevTools → Network → Offline, reload, and confirm `offline.html` renders.
+   - Click “Enable notifications,” allow the permission prompt, then send a test payload from `send_push_to_all` to verify desktop notifications.

+These additions emphasize the “Mobile Web Development” aspect by demonstrating installable, offline-capable behavior plus push notifications powered by Python (Django) and JavaScript.